LinuxForHealth/FHIR/docs/FHIRServerUsersGuide.md

 ## 3.5 Search parameters
-The FHIR specification defines a set of searchable fields for each resource type and the IBM FHIR® Server supports all spec-defined search parameters by default.
+The FHIR specification defines a set of searchable fields for each resource type and the IBM FHIR Server supports all spec-defined search parameters by default.

-Additionally, the IBM FHIR® Server supports searching on additional fields, including:
+Additionally, the IBM FHIR Server supports searching on additional fields, including:
 * fields that are defined in the base specification but not configured to be searchable;
 * extension elements that you add to a standard FHIR resource type; and
 * attributes that you define as part of a custom resource type)